-The equations (33) and (34) state that the marginal cost of the inputs must equal to their marginal product weighted by the real marginal cost.
-The equation (35) relates the optimal price to the expected future price of the final good and to expected future real marginal costs.
-This condition together with (36) allows us to derive a New-Keynesian Phillips curve that relates the current and expected domestic-output inflation to the marginal cost.
+The equations (33) and (34) state that the marginal costs of the inputs must be equal to their marginal products weighted by the real marginal costs.
+The equation (35) relates the optimal price to the expected future prices of the final good and to expected future real marginal costs.
+This condition together with (36) allows us to derive a New-Keynesian Phillips curve that relates the current and expected domestic-output inflation to the marginal costs.